CRYL/CRYL.github.io/_pages/about.md

 In my adolescence I studied in [Yali(雅礼)](https://en.wikipedia.org/wiki/Yali_High_School), where I met most of my friends for life and grew my interest in science and math.

 BTW, Please feel free to call me Chen :)

+## News

+- If you are interested in our [non-local game seminar](https://sites.google.com/view/non-local-games?usp=sharing), feel free to ask me to to you in the mail list!